 No matter if you prefer off-road 4×4 or luxury vehicle ride, game drives are what the Kruger National Park is all about.
 Depending on the duration of your safari, a visit usually includes morning, afternoon and evening game drives.
-Safaris in Kruger Park are lead by trained and experienced safari guides who are knowledgeable about Kruger’s wildlife and ecosystems and readily share information with visitors.
+Safaris in the park are led by trained and experienced safari guides who are knowledgeable about Kruger’s wildlife and ecosystems and readily share information with visitors.
 They know where to look for specific animals and choose game viewing routes.
-That increase the likelihood of successfully spotting Kruger’s diverse wildlife species.
+That increase the likelihood of successfully spotting park’s diverse wildlife species.

 If you book a safari or a private game lodge, regular game drives with an experienced ranger will be part of your trip.
-For those on self-drives most of the rest camps provide early morning, mid-morning, sunset game drives and night drives.
-Most part game drives last around 3 hours.
+Most of the rest camps provide early morning, mid-morning, sunset game drives and night drives.
+Most game drives last around 3 hours.